ngriffiths13/photoshoot/README.md

 pytest --new-snapshot
 ```

+Rerunning the test now will pass, as the snapshot is already created.

 ## Features
-Currenty this library only supports Polars DataFrames, and only supports local snapshots.
-The plan is to support other storage backends in the future such as
+Currenty this library only supports Polars DataFrames, and only supports local snapshots or gcs snapshots.
-GCS & S3.